Skip to main content

 table of contents

 I've graduated!
 June 2024, with a fresh Master's degree in animation, I now also have a short film created with techniques described in this blog.
-This is a quick update for those following my creative progress, a brief introduction to how the film came to be, and some words to elaborate on it.
+This is a quick update, a brief introduction to how the film came to be, and some words to elaborate on it.

 Change of plans

-Fighting a losing battle against time like most animators, I pushed the initial ambitious vision aside to instead improvise a quick demo of my techniques in development to show in time for graduation.
-However to my own surprise, the final result surpassed this humble plan and stands on it's own as a pivotal piece in my creative career.
-From countless experiments cluttering my computer's work drive and my own head, I was compelled to distill confident ideas and direction, which empowered me to narrate a reflective journey of "piloting" generative image AI in a short 7 minute animated film format, which will now be travelling across festivals.
+Fighting a losing battle against time like most animators, I pushed the initial ambitious vision aside to instead improvise a quick demo of my WIP techniques in development to show in time for graduation.
+However to my own surprise, the final result surpassed this humble plan and stands on it's own as a meaningful piece in my creative career.
+From countless experiments cluttering my computer's work drive and my own head, I was compelled to distill confident ideas and structure, which lead me to narrate a contemplative journey of "piloting" generative image AI in a short 7 minute animated film format, which is now travelling across festivals, starting with Dok Leipzig!

 "The engine has started up" - getting absorbed in my AI animation lab